SteeltoeOSS/Documentation/docs/docs/v4/welcome/migrate-quick-steps.md

 OAuth support has been removed from Steeltoe in v4.
 Use OpenID Connect instead.

-Consider migrating to OpenID Connect on Steeltoe v3 before moving to v4.
+Before migrating to Steeltoe v4, apply the following changes to migrate from OAuth to OpenID Connect using Steeltoe v3.

 appsettings.json: